All Have Ability

 Your excuse for failure is no longer tenable because many have come from nowhere and with all their issues, contributed significantly to the development of their communities and nations to the extent that they cannot be forgotten.
 Their mortal bodies may have long decayed and returned to dust but their names are forever written not only in letters of gold in the annals of history but also in the hearts of men where their precious names cannot perish or be corrupted by time.

-Remember berries are crushed under foot in the process on winemaking.
+Remember berries are crushed underfoot in the process of winemaking.
 This crushing process breaks the skin and starts to liberate the content of the berries.

 But then came misery.
 Her career screeched to a halt when she was forced to bed with a painful spinal problem.
 Her debilitating condition was caused by a reckless student striking her with a piece of slate.
 Lying in bed, she could have been bitter.
 Instead, she studied English literature and began to sing and write heavenly and timeless tunes from the bed of affliction.